On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Proof of the -limit

-As we observe in the proof of Theorem 2.5 in \cite{Baldo} (see in particular the proof of Lemma 3.1), the $ \Gamma $-limsup inequality for $ J_\varepsilon $ also holds without the mass constraint.
-Also, since the $ \Gamma $-liminf inequality holds, the $ \Gamma $-limsup inequality is equivalent with
+As we observe in the proof of Theorem 2.5 in \cite{Baldo} the $ \Gamma $-limsup inequality for $ J_\varepsilon $ also holds without the mass constraint, see in particular the proof of Lemma 3.1 in \cite{Baldo}.
+Since the $ \Gamma $-liminf inequality holds, the $ \Gamma $-limsup inequality is equivalent with